AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 ID of the user who redeemed the gift card.
 {% enddocs %}

-{% docs record_created_datetime %}
+{% docs refund_flag %}
-Timestamp when the record was created.
+Flag indicating if the transaction was refunded.
 {% enddocs %}

 {% docs refunded_amt %}